 I started getting text messages from a couple of people who were asking if I was “OK” I thought that was strange, since that doesn’t happen often.
 I was unaware of what had transpired earlier in the day.
 Once storm initiation happened, I stopped checking social media.
 Usually I’ll post an update during the chase, but I didn’t do that today since things were pretty hairy from the get go.
 I hopped on Facebook to let everyone know I was OK and headed home.
 I continued the drive to Tulsa and eventually checked into a hotel shortly after midnight.
 It was later that night I found out about several chasers getting hit during the tornado, including the Weather Channel having their truck rolled a couple hundred yards.
 Wow!
 I hadn’t expected that.

 I spent the next day doing the uneventful, 1,000 mile trek back home to Michigan.
 I arrived home shortly after midnight and began checking into social media to see what had happened during the previous day’s storm.
 That’s when the news started to trickle in that three members of the Twistex Team had been killed during the tornado.
 The news of this hit me pretty hard.
 It was shocking.
 I’m not going to claim I was friends with any of them.
 I only met Tim a couple of times and I hadn’t met Carl or Paul until May 19th in Okmulgee, OK when we ran into them at a Mexican restaurant after a chase.
 Tim was very gracious to talk to us about the chase that night and was always a very down to earth guy the few times we interacted.
 These three guys chased for research, not just for the thrill and beauty of it.
 Three of the most seasoned storm chasers in the business, gone.
 Just like that.
 If anyone — especially storm chasers — take a lesson away from this tragic event, it is to respect the storm.
 If people like Tim, Carl and Paul can be taken by a storm, any single one of us can and that is an important thing to take to heart.
 We’re not invincible out there.
-If there is a silver lining to be had in this tragedy, they were able to deploy probes in the path of the storm.
-I’m sure we’ll see the data in the months and years to come.
-Even in their final moments they endeavored to get the data and further the cause.
 The three of you will truly be missed, but never forgotten.

 TIM, PAUL & CARL